EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

-Now that we have both positions we can focus entirely on getting the facing directions for the rotation matrix.
+Now that we have both positions, we can focus entirely on getting the facing directions for the rotation matrix.
 We can get the `right` vector of the rotation matrix by crossing the `longest` vector with the `other` vector and then normalizing.
-Once we have the `right` vector we can cross it with the `longest` vector and normalize again to get the `up` vector.
-Finally the `back` vector is simply just the longest vector normalized.
+Once we have the `right` vector, we can cross it with the `longest` vector and normalize again to get the `up` vector.
+Finally, the `back` vector is simply just the longest vector normalized.

 ![img5](imgs/img5.png)